Jordon Cox is known as “Britain’s Coupon Kid”. He is also a stunning speaker, writer and TV presenter.

 After 4 hours in a local Tesco, and 2 hours at the till scanning, the total dropped to just 4p.
-Amazingly he was gutted about the 4pm – because it wasn’t free).
+Amazingly he was gutted about the 4p – (because it wasn’t free).

 His deal hunting ways landed him a job at MoneySavingExpert.
-This meant he was working alongside his hero Martin Lewis.
-He worked as a blogger and journalist for 4 years.
+This meant he was working alongside his hero Martin Lewis, where he worked as a blogger and journalist for 4 years.

 Whilst there, he uncovered many great hacks.
-These included how to get a £4.39 Bacon Double Cheeseburger for just £1.99 (by ordering differently).
-In addition how to get unlimited coffee at Starbucks for just £1.30 and a way to save £100s in the supermarket just by switching aisles.
+These included getting unlimited coffee at Starbucks for just £1.30 and a way to save £100s in the supermarket just by switching aisles.
 He exposed retailers such as Argos and Sainsbury’s for hiking prices before ‘sales’.

 Soon Jordon’s money saving antics landed him in the headlines again.
-This time it was a very cheap flight.
-He wasnted to travel from Sheffield to Essex was too expensive for him, so he found it cheaper flying through Berlin would be cheaper than it woulfd be to take a one way train.
+A train from Sheffield to Essex was too expensive for him, so he found it cheaper flying through Berlin!
 The trip, which included 7 hours of sightseeing and a currywurst for lunch, saved him £8 on his journey.
 Most importantly he got an experience that money couldn’t buy.

-Now a freelance blogger, writer and public speaker, Jordon will not rest until everyone has more money back in their pockets – especially when there are easy savings to be made.
+Jordon will not rest until everyone has more money back in their pockets – especially when there are easy savings to be made.

-ITV Tonight, Tricks of the Restaurant Trade, Sky News, BBC News, ITV News, Channel 4 news, Channel 5 News, Rip Off Britain, The One Show, The Alan Titchmarsh Show, The Saturday Show, Daybreak, BBC Breakfast
+ITV Tonight, Tricks of the Restaurant Trade, Steph’s Packed Lumch, Sky News, BBC News, ITV News, Channel 4 news, Channel 5 News, Rip Off Britain, The One Show, The Alan Titchmarsh Show, The Saturday Show, Daybreak, BBC Breakfast

 Regional TV shows: